-OGP grants are two years.
-The OGP funds one or more specific events or activities, including operating activities that are described as having a purpose.
-See the OGP project category descriptions for examples of projects that are appropriate for each project category.
+OGP grants are two years in length.
+The program funds one or more specific events or activities, including operating activities that are described as having a purpose.
+See the OGP project category descriptions on the Grantee List for examples of projects that are appropriate for each project category.

 - A project may be a part of an applicant's regular season or activities.
-Organizations that undertake a single short-term project in a year–a dance festival, for example–could apply for support for that event.
-Or they could identify certain components of their operations, such as securing rehearsal space, marketing activities, paying artists and/or seeking funding for the associated activities, as their project.
+Organizations that undertake a single short-term project in a year—a dance festival, for example—could apply for support for that event.
+Alternatively, they could identify certain components of their operations, such as funds to secure rehearsal space, market projects, pay artists, and/or associated activities, as their project.

 - Organizations may apply for any or all phases of a project, from its planning through its implementation.
 Activities requested in year one, do not have to be the same as the activities that are requested in year two.
 For example, an organization requesting support for an exhibition can request support for research and development activities in year one, and support for exhibition and outreach activities in year two.